Skin in the game, Applied Policy Seminar puts students to work for local governments, NGOs

 Development authorities like Pollay's are funded through a mechanism called Tax Increment Financing, which allows them to capture some of the property tax growth from new construction in their district—funds that would otherwise go to other local taxing entities.
 As those entities' budgets have become increasingly stretched, though, this mechanism has been increasingly questioned.

-Although Pollay thought the project would be a good fit for the Applied Policy Seminar, a semester-long graduate course in which teams of students serve as consultants for community organizations, the quality of the product, and the experience, blew her away.
+Although Pollay thought the project would be a good fit for the Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC, a semester-long graduate course in which teams of students serve as consultants for community organizations, the quality of the product, and the experience, blew her away.

 "We are very happy campers," she says.
 "We would do it again in a heartbeat.
 Four students who were incredibly smart, incredibly creative, and incredibly experienced for their age did an amazing job to put together as professional a report as I have ever seen.
 The intelligent, thorough approach they took resulted in an outstanding final product that has served in some amazing ways to convey information that I might not otherwise be able to convey about what our DDA does, how we do it, and how effectively we do it.
 I just used it yesterday, sharing the contents with someone in the county community development department."